Contents of the package leaflet for the medicine EVRYSDI 0.75mg / ml powder for oral solution

 Effects of risdiplam on other medicinal products

 Risdiplam is a weak inhibitor of CYP3A.
-In healthy adult subjects, oral administration of risdiplamonce daily for 2 weeks slightly increased the exposure of midazolam, a sensitive CYP3A substrate(AUC 11%; Cmax 16%).
-The extent of the interaction is not considered clinically relevant, andtherefore no dose adjustment is required for CYP3A substrates.
+In healthy adult subjects, oral administration of risdiplamonce daily for 2 weeks slightly increased the exposure of midazolam, a sensitive CYP3A substrate(11% increase in AUC, 16% increase in Cmax).
+The extent of the interaction is not considered clinicallyrelevant, and therefore no dose adjustment is required for CYP3A substrates.

 MATE2‑K substrates in humans is unknown.
 Based on in vitro data, risdiplam may increase plasmaconcentrations of medicinal products eliminated via MATE1 or MATE2‑K, such as metformin.
 If co-administration cannot be avoided, drug‑related toxicities should be monitored and dosage reduction ofthe co-administered medicinal product should be considered if needed.